Planetary motion on an expanding locally anisotropic background: Modeling the Corrections to Kepler's Third Law

+For each planetary orbit these contributions have an inflection point near $\alpha_0=1$ such that for $\alpha_0\gg 0$ it is verified a significant increase of the variation of the Gravitational constant while for $\alpha_0\ll 0$ it is verified a significant decrease of the variation of the Gravitational constant.
+As an example, the dependence of the variation $\left.\dot{G}/G\right|_{\mathrm{orb}}$ on the values of the parameter $\alpha_0$ for the inner planets of the Solar System, Mercury, Venus, Earth and Mars is plotted in figure~\ref{fig.dG}.

-As for the corrections to Kepler's third law as perceived for Earth based range measurements it is computed by evaluating the difference between the corrections corresponding to the geodesic motion of Earth and the corrections corresponding to the geodesic motion of the planet for which the range measurement is being considered.
-Hence, for range measurements between Earth and any other planet in the Solar System, these corrections are mapped to a variation of the AU by
+As for the corrections to Kepler's third law as perceived for Earth based range measurements are computed by evaluating the difference between the corrections corresponding to the geodesic motion of Earth and the corrections corresponding to the geodesic motion of the planet for which the range measurement is being considered.
+Hence, for range measurements between Earth and any other planet in the Solar System, these corrections are mapped to a variation of the gravitational constant as